yahoo/burst/docs/architecture/concepts/burst_language_pipeline.md

     6. Slice is loaded or fetched through the slice cache if needed
     7. Traveler and Sweep are used to scan all the regions in the slice
 4. **NETWORK:**
-    1. all worker slice merge results are serialized and sent back to master node
+    1. all worker slice merge results are serialized and sent back to supervisor node
-5. **MASTER:**
+5. **SUPERVISOR:**
     1. slice results from all workers are merged together
     2. final result is sent back via the client library